-This Monitoring Report covers the year from 1 April 2018 to 31 March 2019.
-Data and indicators presented follow the format of our previous report for the 2016-17 and 2017-18 period, which was published in June 2020.
-This report will be quickly followed by the publication of the Monitoring Report 2019-20.
+This Monitoring Report covers the year from 1 April 2019 to 31 March 2020.
+Data and indicators presented follow the format of our previous report for the 2018-19 period.
+This report will be followed by the publication of the Monitoring Report 2021 later in 2021.